rapkin/rapkin.com.ua/content/python/geojson-projection/body.md

     return new_coords
 ```

 Actually you can use this example to convert geojson files with different projections.
-More details about this in [pyproj documentation](https://pyproj4.github.io/pyproj/stable/examples.html).
+More details about this you can find in [pyproj documentation](https://pyproj4.github.io/pyproj/stable/examples.html).

 Full code snippet of convertation from Polar projection (EPSG:4326) to Pseudo-Mercator (WGS84 or EPSG:3857) and vise versa: